 Introducing Shadow Theory

-The six-paper public stack is complete.
+The seven-paper canonical sequence is complete.
 Here is what it is, what it proves, and how to read this site.

-Shadow Theory is now the public framework of this site.
-Its foundation is a six-paper canonical stack, read in order, together with a public loading manifest that fixes how the stack should be interpreted.
+Shadow Theory is the public framework of this site.
+Its foundation is a seven-paper canonical sequence, read in order: six papers of source–readout mathematics, and a seventh that realizes the whole architecture in a concrete physical model.

 The idea in one paragraph